artcom/generative-graphics/README.md

 ### Change parameters

-Open http://localhost:5000/webpack-dev-server/?debug=true to open the UI to change graphic parameters.
+Open http://localhost:5000/webpack-dev-server/?debug=true to show the UI to change graphic parameters.
 Changes can be exported as presets.
 Presets can be added to the presets.json to make them available.